jakartaee/batch-tck/jakarta.batch.arquillian.exec-parent/README.md

 is pre-configured in the parent POM to copy test resources from the TCK artifact
 * (Optionally) Specify to exclude some artifacts on the maven test classpath from the Arquillian test deployment with the `artifact-group-prefixes-to-ignore` system property if they cause problems
+* (Optionally) Execute `mvn pre-integration-test` and then modify the generated `test.properties` file to adjust system properties for the tests

 An example for GlassFish: